andyatkinson/andyatkinson.github.io/_posts/2024-09-24-solid-cache-rails-postgresql.md

 SELECT pg_prewarm('solid_cache_entries');
 ```

 Adjust `random_page_cost` for query planning purposes.
-The default value was created from the era of “rotating” hard disk not modern fast SSDs.
+The default value was created in the era of rotating hard disks, not modern fast SSDs.
 Some folks recommend adjusting random_page_cost to be equal to `seq_page_cost`.

 ```sql
 ALTER SYSTEM SET random_page_cost = 1.1;